 The fact that Adobe has given everyone access to Adobe Photoshop Express online for free is just really amazing in my opinion.
 While not as powerful as a full version of Photoshop, it still gives you a lot of options when it comes to editing images, including removing backgrounds.
 When you upload your images, it’s as simple as clicking the remove background button on the side.
 For image with plain or high contrast backgrounds, the removal is crisp and quick.
 For images where the background is more complex and detailed, it won’t be nearly as effective.
 This is when that full version of Photoshop would likely be the better fit.

 In the three examples, we can see that it worked best on the first one.
 This is because the background was plain and the object itself was a heavy contrast to the background color.
 The third image also worked fairly well, but it did leave a bit of the darker shadow behind one of the chair legs.
 The second image just had too much going on in the background for Photoshop Express to automatically know what was to be kept and what was to be removed.

 6. Canva (free but PAID for Background Remover feature)

 So Canva* does a lot of amazing things for free, but you’ll need the Pro version to take advantage of the Background Remover feature.
 In the Pro version though it works great.
-Similar to some of the other tools, it works well with the plain or high contrast backgrounds. (* Hey this is an affiliate link, which means I get a small commission if you decide to buy the Pro version of Canva.
-This just helps me keep the site up and running).
+Similar to some of the other tools, it works well with the plain or high contrast backgrounds. (* Hey this is an affiliate link, which means I get a small commission if you decide to buy the Pro version of Canva, but I recommend Canva no matter what.)

 It has a bit more trouble with the busier background of our second example image.
 The automatic background removal wasn’t super successful.